Updated: Jun 10

 Developmental screening refers to a formal assessment of the milestones that a child has achieved at a very specific point in time, which provides important insights into how the child is developing, where they might need additional help, and what might come next.

-This process can occur at any time during a child's development but is typically done at regular check-ups.
+Developmental screening can occur at any time during a child's development but is typically done at regular check-ups.

 Screening does not diagnose developmental delays.
 Rather, it highlights where there is a concern and a child should undergo further examination and possibly developmental evaluation by a specialist.